Fluffy-Bean/dots/README.md

 #### Rofi - Optional

-1. Go into the rofi config file
-2. Change the image
+Change the image (the raccoon is good though)

 ## ToDo

 - Make a bash script to automate all this
 - Fix errors
 - Finish README

+## Done

-- Remove hard-coded dependencies
+- Removed hard-coded directories mostly

 ## Licence